AnaHill/AnaHill.github.io/academic.md

 ---

 I’d love to hear from you!
-Whether you have an exciting research idea where I could contribute—because science is fun!🤓—or just want to discuss my work, feel free to reach me out.
+Whether you have an exciting research idea where I could contribute—because science is fun!🤓—or just want to discuss my work, feel free to reach me out ✉︎.

 <div align="left">
   <a href="mailto:maki.antti.j@gmail.com">